Cascais Entry Requirements

 Visa-Free Entry

-Citizens of EU/EEA countries and many other nations can enter Portugal without a visa for tourism, business, or family visits
+Citizens of EU/EEA countries, Schengen members, and select nations can enter Cascais without a visa for tourism

 Includes

-All EU member states United States United Kingdom Canada Australia New Zealand Japan South Korea Singapore Malaysia Israel United Arab Emirates Brazil Argentina Chile Mexico Switzerland Norway Iceland
+United States United Kingdom Canada Australia New Zealand Japan South Korea Brazil Argentina Chile Israel UAE All EU/EEA countries

 Includes